dentarg/auth0-blog/_posts/2017-01-26-docker-dashboard-with-react-typescript-socketio.markdown

 - socket.io
 ---

 In this article, we are going to use a few different technologies together to build something which, after a bit more elaboration, might actually be useful!
 We will be creating a web-based dashboard for a [Docker](https://www.docker.com/) installation using a number of different frameworks and technologies, both front-end and server-side, enabling some administrator to monitor running containers, start and stop existing containers, and create new containers based on existing Docker images.
-There is lots of scope for elaboration here, of course, but I'll leave that as an exercise for you, the reader.
+There is a wide scope for elaboration here, of course, but I'll leave that as an exercise for you, the reader.
 Hopefully this article will set you off on the right foot with a good overview of the relevant technologies, enabling you to add even more value to the product!

 ## The app